 ‘That‘ll be all, General.’
 Counsel Lindsey said, and then she walked to her seat.

-‘Thank you Jesus!’
+‘Thank you, Jesus!’
 Forester said under his breath several times as Judges were deciding on the case. ‘

 It took about 30 minutes for a decision to be reached.
-General Sutherland and his panel examined all the evidences that Counsel Lindsey had used for her cross-examination, and based on the personal confession of Sergeant Price, they came to a conclusion.
+General Sutherland and his panel examined all the evidence that Counsel Lindsey had used for her cross-examination, and based on the personal confession of Sergeant Price, they came to a conclusion.

 This Military Court has found Corporals Forester and Adam not guilty of the death of General Ashford.
 They are to be released immediately, resume duty, and their names publicly cleared.
 As for Corporal Seth and Sergeant Price, they would face a court-martial, and the necessary punishment will be meted out to them.’

-Forester and Adam couldn’t believe the night mare was over.
+Forester and Adam couldn’t believe the nightmare was over.
 It was a beautiful feeling.

-‘Thank you Counsel Lindsey, could we give you a hug?’
+‘Thank you, Counsel Lindsey, could we give you a hug?’